Winter 2026 applications are now open!

 Program details

-Program participants can expect to connect with their conversation partners for about one hour of informal conversation each week throughout the semester.
+Program participants will connect with their conversation partners for about one hour of informal conversation each week throughout the semester.

 Ready to sign up?
 Begin by filling out the application form for the role you're interested in.

-As a student, you’ll be paired with a volunteer to practice English through friendly, low-pressure conversations.
-This is a great way to build confidence and improve your speaking skills.
+As a student participant, you’ll be paired with a volunteer who may be a fellow student, a staff member or an alumni to practice English through friendly, low-pressure conversations.
+It’s a great way to boost your confidence and strengthen your speaking skills.

 Join the program as a volunteer